We will discuss filtering and convolving with a difference operator.

 Now we put it all together!

-From our prevous work, implementing a vertical step function as a mask, we are able to sum together the mask-combined laplacian stack to create our final orapple image:
+From our previous work, implementing a vertical step function as a mask, we are able to sum together the mask-combined Laplacian stack to create our final orapple image:

 After some trials, we were also able to blend the oraple in color: